Sabsterrexx/zukiJS/README.md

 Currently, this repository is only meant to be used for chat completions, namely the OpenAI models.
 Image generation is supported as well, to some extent.

-While the concept of a zukijourney API might be no different than an OpenAI JavaScript wrapper, there are specific quirks of the zukijourney API that this repository handles which make it more accessible.
+While the concept of a zukijourney API wrapper might be no different than an OpenAI JavaScript wrapper, there are specific quirks of the zukijourney API that this repository handles which make it more accessible.